-Many students live in both Naglee Park and the South University Neighborhood in private rental housing as well as in the fraternities and sororities International House, which serves international students, is another housing option near the Main Campus.
+Many students live in surrounding neighborhoods in private rental housing as well as in the fraternities and sororities.
+International House, which serves international students, is another housing option near the Main Campus.
 Some faculty, staff and alumni also live nearby.
 Thus, the Main Campus is both a focus with its park-like character and a transitional area between the increasingly active, high-density development of Downtown and lower-density residential neighborhoods.